Bandar Utama: Transportation

 Bandar Utama Damansara is served by a mass rapid transit (MRT) station, Bandar Utama, on the MRT Kajang Line.
-It is located between Sri Pentas and the LDP.
 The station is directly linked with the One World Hotel/1 Utama complex and the 1Powerhouse building where the park and ride bays and feeder bus stop are located.
 In the future, the station will also serve as the terminus of the new LRT Shah Alam Line.

-There are two MRT feeder bus routes running from the bus stop, covering parts of Bandar Utama Damansara as well as neighbouring neighbourhoods.
+There are two MRT feeder bus routes running from the 1 Powerhouse bus stop, covering parts of Bandar Utama Damansara as well as neighbouring neighbourhoods.
+Rapid KL MRT feeder bus route T811 (MRT Bandar Utama–Mutiara Tropicana), and T812 (MRT Bandar Utama–Kampung Sungai Penchala and TTDI North), serve as the first-last mile connectivity in neighbourhood in Bandar Utama to Bandar Utama station.
 Bandar Utama also has one bus hub, Bandar Utama bus hub, located near 1 Utama.